New to O?

 What if it's raining?

-You'll get wet!
+You'll get wet! (but wear suitable clothing).
 Maps at most events nowadays are printed on waterproof paper - if not you can usually borrow a clear polybag to put your map in.

 As you continue with the sport, you'll probably want a few more of the things that you see other orienteers wearing or using, such as: